jwallwork23/MResProject/README.md

 approximation to the true fluid dynamics in the tank, to which the standalone solution can be compared.

-The latter directory contains three Python scripts, ``Davis_and_LeVeque_test.py``, ``adjoint_test``and ``tohoku_master.py``.
+The final directory contains three Python scripts, ``Davis_and_LeVeque_test.py``, ``adjoint_test``and ``tohoku_master.py``.
 The 1D Davis and LeVeque tsunami test problem of the first script comes from Brisa Davis and Randall LeVeque's 2016 paper 'Adjoint